Marketing a Secluded Resort & Spa on the Island of St. Martin

 Flying Compass has been marketing award-winning island destinations for more than 35 years.

 As illustrated in this case study, island resorts in the Caribbean, Bahamas and U.S. require an agency with experience selling the property and the destination.
 Once brought to the table, Flying Compass begins identifying assets; soaking up the history; learning the resort’s and island’s secrets; seeking institutional knowledge – to avoid pitfalls made by others; all while creating a baseline foundation to begin developing a marketing plan for the resort and the destination.

-Because Flying Compass has a solid working knowledge of tourism marketing and in selling island resorts in multiple languages, we understand how all the pieces fit together – leisure, meetings, sales, advertising and resort amenities and services – children’s programs, marina services, watersport rentals, spa offerings, special events and food and beverage (F&B).
+Flying Compass has a thorough working knowledge of tourism marketing and expertise in selling island resorts (in multiple languages).
+We know how all the pieces fit together – leisure, meetings, sales, advertising and resort amenities and services – children’s programs, marina services, watersport rentals, spa offerings, special events and food and beverage (F&B).
 We also understand the various tourism distribution channels, digital tools and the changing landscape.
-Travel research from different resources allows us to better understand the travel behaviors of consumers.
-This is especially true before, during and after major weather events like hurricanes.
+Research from different resources allows us to understand the travel behaviors of consumers better.
+This is especially true before, during and after significant weather events like hurricanes.

 Destinations are second nature to us.
-We understand how they work and what is needed to continue to drive bookings, visitors and repeat guests.
+We understand how they work and what is needed to drive bookings, visitors and repeat guests.

 To learn more about this and other case studies, contact Flying Compass today.